flexera-public/terraform-provider-rightscale/website/docs/d/cm_volume.markdown

 # rightscale_volume

-Use this data source to get the ID or other attributes  of an existing volume for use in other resources.
+Use this data source to locate and extract info about an existing [volume](http://reference.rightscale.com/api1.5/resources/ResourceVolumes.html) to pass to other rightscale resources.

 ## Example Usage 1: Basic configuration of a volume data source